 This festival is also celebrated in Bhutan.
 The Nepalese New Year is regarded as either Lossar or Lhochaar and it is observed by the Tamang, Sherpa and Gurung people, who calculate their age by counting Lho.
 The festival of Lossar precedes Buddhism in Tibet and the same traces back to the pre-Buddhist Bon period.
 In the primitive tradition of Bon, a spiritual ceremony was organized every winter, wherein people offered huge amount of incense to satisfy the local deities, spirits and protectors.
 Later it emerged as a grand annual Buddhist festival and there is a belief that the festival got originated in the reign of the ninth King of Tibet, Pude Gungyal.
 It is also said that this festival started when an old woman by the name of Belma commenced time measurement with regard to the different phases of the moon.
 It took place at the time of the flowering of apricot trees of the Lhokha Yarla Shampo region in the season of autumn, and it probably have been the first hoisting of what it later became the traditional festival of the farmers.
 In this period the arts of irrigation, cultivation, refining iron from ore and construction of bridges took place in Tibet.
 The ceremonies instituted to commemorate the introduction of new capabilities can be acknowledged as the forerunners of the festival of Lossar.
 Afterwards, when the basics of astrology, founded on the five elements, were launched in Tibet, this festival of farmers became the Lossar or New Year festival.

-in Kashmir.
+The festival of Lossar is also elegantly celebrated in India across the Himalayas, especially in those areas where there is a substantial concentration of Buddhist population.
+Some of the states of India where this festival is celebrated with much enthusiasm are, Sikkim, Arunachal Pradesh, Himachal Pradesh and parts of Ladakh in Kashmir.
 Tawang’s Monpa tribe and the Memba of the Mechukha valley in the state of Arunachal observe Lossar festival.
 It is a strange observation that the Memba of Mechukha commemorates the festival of Lossar one month prior to the other celebration of Lossar by other people.